Logiqx/gps-details/docs/general/fit/README.md

 ### Overview

-This document captures some of the useful metadata in FIT files from Garmin and COROS devices.
-The various FIT records are described below and the insights that should (ideally) be retained.
+This document describes the useful metadata that is available in the FIT files from Garmin, COROS and some other watch manufacturers.